Visa, Mastercard & Amex chargeback

 Little-known card purchase protection which can get £1,000s back

-There's valuable hidden protection on credit, debit and charge cards called 'chargeback'.
-If you don't receive the goods or services you paid for, and the retailer is refusing to refund, you may still be able to get your money back.
-As coronavirus has led to a spate of holiday cancellations - and now with travel restrictions slowly easing, knowing when you can use chargeback is vital.
+There's valuable hidden protection on credit, debit and charge cards, called 'chargeback'.
+If you don't receive the goods or services you paid for, and the retailer is refusing to refund, you may still be able to get your money back – so knowing when you can use chargeback is vital.
 Here are all the ins and outs, including a free template letter.

 While every effort's been made to ensure this article's accuracy, it doesn't constitute legal advice tailored to your individual circumstances.
 If you act on it, you acknowledge that you do so at your own risk.
 We can't assume responsibility and don't accept liability for any damage or loss which may arise as a result of your reliance upon it.

 What is chargeback and when can I use it?

 If you don't get something you paid for by credit, debit or charge card and the firm is refusing to refund you, you can ask your bank to "reverse the transaction" and get your money back via chargeback.

 It is part of Visa, Mastercard and Amex's own rules, and your bank basically asks for money back from the supplier's bank.
 Because it gets the money from the supplier's bank and not the supplier itself, the money should come back even if the retailer has gone bust – though this isn't guaranteed.

 When can I use chargeback (and when won't it work)?